psalire/Poker-Hand-Auditor/README.md

 optional arguments:
-  -h, --help            show this help message and exit --allcombinations     Show table for frequency of all combinations between
+  -h, --help            show this help message and exit --site {Bovada}       Which site's hand history is being parsed.
-                        hole and board cards.
-  --onlyme              Only count my hands --holecards           Show table for frequency of hole cards without suits --holecardswithsuits  Show table for frequency of hole cards with suits
-                        (Long output)
+                        Default=Bovada
+  --summaryonly         Only output the summary.
   --stdev {1,2,3}       Stdev for confidence limit, so 1 for 68%, 2 for 95%,
                         and 3 for 99.7%.
 Default=2
-  --site {Bovada}       Which site's hand history is being parsed.
-                        Default=Bovada
+  --onlyme              Only count my hands --holecards           Show table for frequency of hole cards without suits --holecardswithsuits  Show table for frequency of hole cards with suits
+                        (Long output)
+  --allcombinations     Show table for frequency of all combinations between
+                        hole and board cards.
 ```

 ### Sample output